Routine prenatal care generally includes:

 We transfer care to a physician or to the hospital when:

 If we transport during labor, I will go with you to the hospital and continue to advocate for your family and provide support as needed.
-Postpartum care continues in your home when you are released from the hospital.
+We are no longer your primary care provider at the hospital yet postpartum care continues in your home with us when you are released from the hospital.

 Aoki Birthing Care Philosophy